 As a retired competitive swimmer myself, my best guess is that a variety of factors, both physical and mental, that allowed Phelps to dominate in the water.
 His love of swimming in combination with his strength, discipline, and technique allowed Phelps to win so many races.

 That being said, technique is unbelievably important in competitive swimming.
-You want to be as efficient as possible.
+In addition to great pulling power, you want to be as efficient as possible.

 When one of my former college teammates asked Michael Phelps for his number one piece of advice for swimming fast, Phelps said to “hold the water”.